Table of Contents

 When a force acts on a body, it produces an acceleration in the body and will be equal to the rate of change of momentum of the body.

-Q,7 What will be the tension in a rope that is pulled from its ends by two opposite forces 100N each?
+What will be the tension in a rope that is pulled from its ends by two opposite forces 100N each?

 ∑F = 0

-Q.8 Action and reaction are always equal and opposite.
+Action and reaction are always equal and opposite.
 Then how does a body moves?

-Ans: Action and reactions (forces acting on an object) are always equal and opposite
+Action and reactions (forces acting on an object) are always equal and opposite

 When the object is at equilibrium.
-When we apply external force to pull, push and twist, the equilibrium is disturbed means now the magnitude of action (force provided by you) and reaction (force provided by the objects) is not equal.
+When we apply external force to pull, push and twist, the equilibrium is disturbed means now the magnitude of action (force provided by you) and reaction (force provided by the objects) are not equal.
 That is why it is possible to twist, pull, move and push the object in the direction of applied force.

-Q.9 A horse pushes the cart.
+A horse pushes the cart.
 If the action and reaction are equal and opposite then how does the cart move?

-Ans: First of all when the horse pulls o the cart, the cart exerts an equal but opposite reaction on the horse, the action and reaction.
+First, when the horse pulls o the cart, the cart exerts an equal but opposite reaction on the horse, the action and reaction.
 If this was the only force in action then the force and cart would indeed remain stationary.

 However, there is another force between the force and the ground.
 The horse’s hooves press down on the ground and the ground pushes back on the horse.

-It the reaction force of the ground is greater than the reaction force of the cart on the horse, then the horse will move forward.
+If the reaction force of the ground is greater than the reaction force of the cart on the horse, then the horse will move forward.
 The cart will move forward when the force exerted on it by the horse is greater than the frictional force between the cart and the ground.

-Q.10 What is the law of conservation of momentum?
+What is the law of conservation of momentum?

-Ans: Law of conservation of momentum:
+Law of conservation of momentum:

 Example: